 Bridges of Understanding is a non-profit organization that engages in educational, outreach, and special events programming to bridge the divide between the people of the United States and the Middle East.

-The National Council on U.S.-Arab Relations‘ student programs provide rich, experiential learning opportunities for middle school through graduate students to become immersed in the Arab world.
-NCUSAR is an American non-profit, non-governmental, educational organization dedicated to improving American knowledge and understanding of the Arab world.
+The National Council on U.S.-Arab Relations is an American non-profit, non-governmental, educational organization dedicated to improving American knowledge and understanding of the Arab world.

-In additional, NCUSAR runs an intensive summer internship program for university students and recent graduates in Washington, D.C.; facilitates study visits to the Arab region; and collaborates with a number of Arabic language study programs.
-There are also opportunities for educators to travel.
+In addition, NCUSAR runs an intensive summer internship program for university students and recent graduates in Washington, D.C.

 Soliya uses new media technologies to facilitate dialogue and communication between societies.